CMU-17-214/f2025/assignments/hw5.md

 In this assignment you will work with concurrency in a Node backend.
 You will get experience with writing asynchronous code, and with error handling.

+Note that you need to have completed the Google Cloud setup from Lab 9 to get started on this assignment.

 ## Starter code

 Find the starter code with the GitHub Classroom link on Canvas.